serupt/Tomimi-Bot/README.md

 # Tomimi Bot
-A simple discord bot made using hikari-lightbulb.
+A simple discord bot made using [hikari](https://github.com/hikari-py/hikari/) and [lightbulb](https://github.com/tandemdude/hikari-lightbulb).
 Currently, you can use it to play wordle.

-To Use:

-Run
+## Using the bot

 ```
 git clone https://github.com/serupt/Tomimi-Bot.git
 cd Tomimi-Bot